-163. National Assembly to establish office of the Ombudsman
+163. National Assembly to establish office of Ombudsman

-(1) Subject to the provisions of this Constitution, an Act of the National Assembly shall within six months of the coming into force of this

-Constitution establish the office of Ombudsman and provision for his or her functions and duties -

-(a) In the investigation of any action taken by a government department or other authority, or public body, to which the Act applies, being action taken in the exercise of the administrative functions of that department or authority, on a complaint by a member of the public who claims he or she has suffered injustice in consequence of mal-administration or mismanagement, or discrimination on any ground set out in Chapter IV, in connection with such action;

-(b) In the investigation, on his or her own initiative, of allegations of maladministration, mismanagement or discriminatory practices in any government department, authority, or other public body, to which the Act applies; and an Act of the National Assembly may;

-(c) In the investigation of complaints of any failure to observe the code prescribed in Chapter (XXI) for the conduct of public officers.

-(2) Without prejudice to the generality of subsection

-(a) determine the departments, authorities and other public bodies to which the Act shall apply;

-(b) determine the actions or classes of action which may be subject to such investigations;
+- 1. Subject to the provisions of this Constitution, an Act of the National Assembly shall within six months of the coming into force of this Constitution establish the office of Ombudsman and provision for his or her functions and duties - a. in the investigation of any action taken by a government department or other authority, or other public body, to which the Act applies, being action taken in the exercise of the administrative functions of that department or authority, on a complaint by a member of the public who claims he or she has suffered injustice in consequence of maladministration or mismanagement, or discrimination on any ground set out in Chapter IV, in connection with such action; - b. in the investigation, on his or her own initiative, of allegations of maladministration, mismanagement or discriminatory practices in any government department, authority, or other public body, to which the Act applies; - c. in the investigation of complaints of any failure to observe the Code prescribed in Chapter (XXI) for the conduct of public officers. - 2.
+Without prejudice to the generality of subsection (1), an Act of the National Assembly may; - a. determine the departments, authorities and other public bodies to which the Act shall apply; - b. determine the actions or classes of action which may be subject to such investigations;

+• Ombudsman
-(c) determine the departments, authorities, public bodies and actions which shall be excluded from such investigations;

-(d) determine the procedure to the adopted in any investigation and the powers which may be exercised in the course of such investigation, including the power of the Ombudsman to require persons to furnish documents and other information and to provide evidence, and provide for the right of any department, authority, other public body or person to be heard when its, or his or her, actions are the subject of an investigation;

-(e) provide for sections for the obstruction of the Ombudsman in the exercise of his or her functions or a failure to comply with his or her lawful requirements;

-(f) provide for the making of reports by the Ombudsman, including an annual report to the National assembly, and report to the Inspector General of Police in the event of his or her investigations disclosing the commission of a criminal offence or to the Attorney General in the event of their disclosing any other failure to comply with a provision of law;

-(g) provide for the appointment of one of more deputy Ombudsman to exercise, under the directions of the Ombudsman, the function of that office.

-(h) Make such administrative and financial provisions as may be necessary or desirable for the efficient functioning of the office of Ombudsman.
+- c. determine the departments, authorities, public bodies and actions which shall be excluded from such investigations; - d. determine the procedure to be adopted in any investigation and the powers which may be exercised in the course of such investigation, including the power of the Ombudsman to require persons to furnish documents and other information and to provide evidence, and provide for the right of any department, authority, other public body or person to be heard when its, or his or her, actions are the subject of an investigation; - e. provide for sanctions for the obstruction of the Ombudsman in the exercise of his or her functions or a failure to comply with his or her lawful requirements; - f. provide for the making of reports by the Ombudsman, including an annual report to the National Assembly, and reports to the Inspector-General of Police in the event of his or her investigations disclosing the commission of a criminal offence or to the Attorney-General in the event of their disclosing any other failure to comply with a provision of law; - g. provide for the appointment of one or more deputy ombudsman, to exercise, under the directions of the Ombudsman, the functions of that office; - h. make such administrative and financial provisions as may be necessary or desirable for the efficient functioning of the office of Ombudsman.

-164. Appointment and Tenure Of office of Ombudsman
+164. Appointment and tenure of office of Ombudsman